 The applicable limited warranty period, for both the First and Second (if applicable) North American retail purchasers runs from the date of delivery of the fiberglass boat and/or trailer to the first North American retail purchaser, provided that the fiberglass boat and/or trailer is delivered to that purchaser within twenty-four (24) months from the date of its manufacture.
-For a fiberglass boat and/or trailer delivered to that purchaser more than twenty-four (24) months after the date of its manufacture, the limited warranty period runs from the date of its manufacture, not from the date the fiberglass boat and/or trailer was delivered to that purchaser.
-All limited warranties run concurrently.
+For a fiberglass boat and/or trailer delivered to that purchaser more than twenty-four (24) months after the date of its manufacture, not from the date of its manufacture, the limited warranty period runs from the date of its manufacture, not from the date the fiberglass boat and/or trailer date the fiberglass boat and/or trailer date the fiberglass boat and/or trailer date of its manufacture.

 This limited warranty extends only to the first North American retail purchaser.
-However, it may be transferred to a second North American retail purchaser for a non-refundable recording fee of \$100 (made payable to your authorized fiberglass dealer), which must be paid within fifteen (15) days of the purchase, provided the second North American retail purchaser purchases the fiberglass boat and/or trailer from the original purchaser or an authorized Ranger fiberglass dealer.
+However, it may be transferred to a second North American retail purchaser for a non-refundable recording fee of \$100 (made payable to your authorized fiberglass dealer), which must be paid within fifteen (15) days of the purchase, provided the second North American retail purchaser purchases the fiberglass boat and/ or trailer from the original purchaser or an authorized Ranger fiberglass dealer.
 Proof of the purchase date is required.
 The transfer must occur within five (5) years of the original retail sale to the First North American retail purchaser.
 This limited warranty may only be transferred once.
 Ranger reserves the right to reject a limited warranty transfer request for a Ranger fiberglass boat and/or trailer that has been damaged, neglected or otherwise previously excluded from limited warranty coverage.